St. John’s Wort

 • Throat irritation when smoked

 These effects vary between users.
-Some people notice no side effects at all, while others may experience multiple symptoms.
-Most side effects are mild to moderate.
-They typically decrease as your body adjusts to the herb over several weeks.
+Some people notice nothing at all, while others may experience several symptoms.
+Most are mild to moderate and typically decrease as your body adjusts over a few weeks.
+Starting with smaller amounts helps you gauge your personal tolerance.

 Serious Drug Interactions

-St. John’s Wort creates dangerous interactions by accelerating how your liver processes medications.
-This makes many drugs less effective or completely ineffective.
-It reduces the potency of birth control pills, blood thinners, heart medications, and seizure drugs.
+This herb speeds up how your liver processes medications by activating certain enzymes.
+This can make many medications less effective—including birth control pills, blood thinners, heart medications, and seizure drugs.

-The herb poses serious risks when combined with antidepressants.
-This combination can trigger serotonin syndrome, a life-threatening condition.
-Never use with chemotherapy drugs, immunosuppressants, or HIV medications.
+Combining it with antidepressants poses serious risks.
+This combination can trigger serotonin syndrome, a potentially life-threatening condition marked by rapid heart rate, high blood pressure, and confusion.
+Never use alongside SSRIs, MAOIs, chemotherapy drugs, immunosuppressants, or HIV medications.

 Avoid completely during pregnancy and breastfeeding.
 Always consult your healthcare provider before use, especially if you take any medications or have existing health conditions.8